telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/how-to/custom-markers.md

 ---
 title: Customize Markers on Map
-page_title: Customize Markers on Map | Kendo UI Map Widget
+page_title: Customize Markers on Map | Kendo UI Map
 description: "Learn how to custyomize markers on a Kendo UI Map widget."
 slug: howto_customizemarkersonmap_map
 ---